-First of all, the concept has been ingenius.
-A medium format camera, which you can stick into your pocket and which does not have the size and weight of a rocket launcher, like the Hasselblads and Mamiyas, that we know from the photo studios of the past.
+First of all, the concept has been ingenious.
+A medium format camera which you can stick into your pocket and which does not have the size and weight of a rocket launcher, like the Hasselblads and Mamiyas, that we know from the photo studios of the past.

 Especially tempting, the 6×9 size.
 6×9 cm format is something.
-It provides a wideangle view but an extreme shallow depth of field, because the usual lens on those cameras has a focal length of about 105 mm.
+It provides a wide-angle view but extremely shallow depth of field because the usual lens on those cameras has a focal length of about 105 mm.
 That would be already a tele lens on 35 mm, but the 6×9 format is much bigger and therefore providing a much larger angle of view at the same depth of field.

-Saying that in easier words, it provides a great creativity, having the chance to choose, what should be in focus and what should be blurr, even in a wideangle shot.
-The look of a 6×9 format picture is something, you will never ever get on any digital camera, because sensors of that size does not exist yet ( or they are at least not affordable for common users – the NASA or Air Force might have a few though ).
+Saying that in simpler words, the medium format provides great creativity such as what should be in focus and what should be blurred, even in a wide-angle shot.
+The look of a 6×9 format picture is something, you will never ever get on any digital camera because sensors of that size do not exist yet (or they are at least not affordable for common users – the NASA or Air Force might have a few though).

 Not really an interesting picture, but a nice example:

-The man in focus is sitting in a distance of about 15 meters to the camera and the background is still slightly blurr.
-Could we take such a picture on 35 mm film as well ?
-Yes … but you would need to step back a lot for getting the same things in frame and that is a space, we mostly don’t have ( especially in closed rooms, buildings or on the street ).
-So for example this picture would have been impossible on 35 mm, because I couldn’t have stepped back so much:
+The man in focus is sitting at a distance of about 15 meters to the camera and the background is still slightly blurry.
+Could we take such a picture on 35 mm film as well?
+Yes … but you would need to step back a lot for getting the same things in the frame and that is a space, we mostly don’t have (especially in closed rooms, buildings or on the street).
+So, for example, this picture would have been impossible on 35 mm, because I couldn’t have stepped back so much:

-So idea of using medium format in general is “getting a shallow depth of field on a narrow space and/or a wide angle view”.
+So the idea of using medium format, in general, is “getting a shallow depth of field on a narrow space and/or a wide angle view”.
 Perfect for shooting groups of people for example, like this snapshot of me and my friends.
-Something that is impossible to get on 35mm film:
+Something that is impossible to get on 35 mm film:

 Plus, not super clean and sharp lenses can have a certain vintage charm as well.
 Here is another snapshot that I took with the same camera of a friend during one of his classic “roof parties:”